filiph/linkcheck/README.md

     arguments: <URL>
 ```

-All bellow usage guidelines are valid running as a GitHub action too.
+All below usage guidelines are valid running as a GitHub action too.

 ## Usage